across the world

 Technical Director, GetSongkey

 Manufacturing is nothing like it was a few years ago.
-While manual labor and work was the primary requirement in manufacturing plant, today, a significant number of the tasks involved in the production of goods – ranging from the basic toy to something more complex, such as a car, are handled by artificial intelligence, along with machine learning.
+While manual labor and work was the primary requirement in manufacturing plant.
+Today, a significant tasks in the production of goods – ranging from the basic toy to something more complex, such as a ca, AI takes care of it.

 Machine learning has already made a huge impact on manufacturing.
 By equipping an AI system with machine learning capabilities, it is possible for a computerized system to not only learn how the production of specific items work, but also to identify problems before an item leaves the factor, as well as to suggest potential improvements that could yield a boost in productivity – something essential in the competitive world we live in today.